Mikethebot44/RAG-MCP/README.md

    - Check variable names for typos

 2. **"Failed to initialize Pinecone index"**
-   - Verify your Pinecone API key is valid
+   - **API Key Issues**: Verify your Pinecone API key is valid and has permissions
+   - **Plan Limitations**: Free tier users may need to upgrade to Starter plan for index creation
+   - **Index Quota**: Check if you've reached your plan's index limit (free tier: 1 index, starter: 5 indexes)
-   - Check if index already exists with different dimensions
+   - **Existing Index**: If index exists with different dimensions (not 1536), delete it or use a different name
-   - Ensure you have quota for creating indexes
+   - **Manual Creation**: Create the index manually in Pinecone console (see Pinecone Setup section)
+   - **Environment Mismatch**: Ensure your Pinecone environment matches (defaults to us-east-1)

+   **Common Error Messages**:
+   - `"Index already exists"`: Use existing index or change `PINECONE_INDEX` name
+   - `"Quota exceeded"`: Delete unused indexes or upgrade your Pinecone plan
+   - `"Invalid dimensions"`: Existing index has wrong dimensions, create with 1536
+   - `"Environment not found"`: Check your `PINECONE_ENVIRONMENT` setting

 3. **"GitHub rate limit exceeded"**
    - Add a `GITHUB_TOKEN` environment variable